rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 #### 1.1 Product Search and Selection
 - Search: Find medicines by name, maker, or type.
-- Product Details: See stock, price, and expiry when picking a product.
+- Product Details: See stock and price when picking a product.
 - Multi-Product: Add many products to one bill.

 #### 1.2 Real-time Stock Validation